daodiseomirror/docs/protocol/mirrored-assets-massets.md

 ## Collateralized Debt Position

-New tokens for a listed mAsset can be minted by creating a **collateralized debt position** (CDP) with either TerraUSD (UST), mAsset or whitelisted collateral tokens as collateral.
+New tokens for a listed mAsset can be minted by creating a **collateralized debt position** (CDP) with either DaodiseoUSD (UST), mAsset or whitelisted collateral tokens as collateral.
 Also, mAssets can be directly shorted upon opening a CDP to mint sLP tokens.
 The CDP is essentially a short position against the price movement of the reflected asset, -- i.e. if the stock price of AAPL rises, minters of mAAPL would be pressured to deposit more collateral to maintain the same collateral ratio.

 ### Collateral